cztomczak/cefpython/api/ApplicationSettings.md

 > will be enabled.

 32-bit ARGB color value, not premultiplied.
 The color components are always in a known order.
-Equivalent to the `SkColor` type.
+Equivalent to the `SkColor` type in Chromium.

 ### browser_subprocess_path